Filing for Bankruptcy in Edmonton, Alberta

 Debt consolidation consolidates your debt into a single monthly repayment and allows you to repay multiple creditors.

-Often times, when individuals face financial problems their first instinct is declaring bankruptcy.
+The first thought people have when confronted with debt problems is filing forbankruptcy.
 There are of course many alternatives that may be more suitable for your situation.
 Together, we can work out a solution that's best for you.